Bites

 • Are severe of human bite injuries

-• Commonly present as a small wound over the MCPJ of the dominant hand (patient striking another person's teeth)
+• "Small" wound over the MCPJ of the dominant hand (patient striking another person's teeth)

-• Clinical examination should focus on the possibility of extensor tendon injury and joint penetration
+• Examination should focus on the possibility of extensor tendon injury and joint penetration

-• Extensor tendon retracts when the hand is opened, so evaluation needs to be done with the hand in both the open and and the clenched positions
+• Extensor tendon retracts when the hand is opened, so evaluation needs to be done with the hand in both the open and clenched positions

 Management